BTrujillo816/coffee-scale/documentation/Project Template 2.md

 ## Future
 - Open-source
 - DIY capable
-  - PCB design can be downloaded/edited and ordered for individual use.
+  - PCB design can be downloaded/edited and ordered for individual use
+    - PCB has the potential to be used in single-use cups

 ## Glossary
 - LEDs